numbas/editor-docs/source/pattern-matching/reference.rst

 Capturing named groups
 ######################

-The *capturing operator* ``;`` captures attaches to a part of a pattern, and captures the part of the input expression matching that pattern under the given name.
+The *capturing operator* ``;`` attaches to a part of a pattern, and captures the part of the input expression matching that pattern under the given name.

 .. jme:function:: X;g